PERC Solar Cell Technology Guide

 What is passivated emitter rear cell (PERC) solar technology?

-In effect, panels outfitted with PERC photovoltaic cells generate more energy than traditional panels of the same size under the same conditions.
+Panels built with PERC photovoltaic cells generate more energy than traditional panels of the same size under the same conditions.

 How do PERC cells compare to traditional options?